-In early June of this year, more than 1,000 exhibitors from around the globe convened in Atlanta, Georgia for Blade Show.
+In early June of last year, more than 1,000 exhibitors from around the globe convened in Atlanta, Georgia for Blade Show.
 Put on by Blade Magazine, a long-running publication with a focus on collecting, Blade Show is the largest annual knife show in the world and brings together both large-scale manufacturers and small-batch custom knifemakers.
 That first weekend in June came to a head on a Saturday night with the Knife of the Year Awards, which recognize the best new knives of the year.
 In previous years, a group of industry professionals voted by ballot to select winners, but 2019 was different: a select panel of anonymous judges made their choices based on utility, design, creativity, materials, aesthetics, feel and more.

 Overall Knife of the Year: Fox Knives Radius

 Fox Knives is no stranger to the Blade Show awards; it took home the top prize last year with its carbon fiber frame lock Suru.
-This year the Italian knife maker turned heads with the Radius, which features a patent-pending opening mechanism consisting of a stud that slides along a semicircular track to open and close the blade.
+In 2019 the Italian knife maker turned heads with the Radius, which features a patent-pending opening mechanism consisting of a stud that slides along a semicircular track to open and close the blade.
 It’s unique and, according to the judges, effective too.

 American-Made Knife of the Year: Microtech SOCOM Elite